gpaumier/gp2/src/articles/2010-09-29 universal-language-picker.rst

 Given the multilingual nature of Commons, it would even make sense to add a language selector for the interface on the sign-up page.
 Right now, the user has to go change the language in their preferences after they've signed up.

 I'd be delighted to hear opinions and comments about this proposed design.
 Do you think it would work?
 How technically feasible would it be?

-.. [#] For example, a Wikipedian who knows ISO 639 codes by heart because he uses interlanguage links a lot.